DrMarcoGilardi/BRANI-360/README.md

 **Dr Marco Gilardi - University of the West of Scotland**

-**Cite as**: Please use the "Cite this Repository" widget on the right panel, under the "About" section, to get the correct citation of this repo.
+**Cite as**: Please use the "Cite this Repository" widget on GitHub's right panel, under the "About" section, to get the correct citation of this repo.

 [![Watch the BRANI-360 Demo](./docs/images/BRANI-360_demo.png)](https://youtu.be/NicJ22GHQ8A)